The National Oceanographic Library holds a unique collection within its archives and special collections.

 The library floor plan will show you where items with particular call numbers are stored.

-The library continues to acquire resources from marine and earth science to support education and research at the Centre.
+The library continues to acquire resources from marine and earth science to support education and research at the centre.
 All the resources within the National Oceanographic Library have been purchased with funding from the National Oceanography Centre or the University of Southampton, or they have been donated.

 The collection, which is comprehensive from the mid-19th century, includes books, reports, loose papers, expedition reports, journals, conference proceedings, maps, atlases, and charts, covering the subject areas of oceanography, deep-sea research, and earth sciences, including geology and geophysics.